Siege of Baghdad (1733): Commencement of the siege

-Ahmad Pasha, the Mamluk ruler of Iraq, cautiously held to the left bank of the Tigris knowing what a formidable barrier it posed to the invading Persian army.
-Nader camped on the east side and resorted to a ruse whereby he would fool the Ottomans by keeping a large portion of his men in and around the camp but only to gather a small hand-picked group of soldiers to march north under the cover of night.
+Ahmad Pasha, the Mamluk ruler of Iraq, cautiously held to the left bank of the Tigris, knowing what a formidable barrier it posed to the invading Persian army.
+Nader camped on the east side and resorted to a ruse whereby he would fool the Ottomans by keeping a large portion of his men in and around the camp; but only to gather a small hand-picked group of soldiers to march north under the cover of night.

-On February 15 Nader crossed the Tigris with 2,500 and immediately moved south with another 1,500 men managing to make the crossing to follow Nader just before the bridge over the river collapsed into it.
+On February 15, Nader crossed the Tigris with 2,500 men and immediately moved south with another 1,500 men managing to make the crossing to follow Nader just before the bridge over the river collapsed into it.
 Ahmad Pasha accelerated his force up the Tigris as soon as he heard of the Persian contingent's presence on the left bank of the river.
 Nader's small band included three fowj of Kurdish (each "fowj" being a unit of 1,000 soldiers), Turcomen and Abdali Afghan troops which he formed up against a formidable Ottoman assault containing artillery, cavalry and janissaries (infantry).

 The Turcomen and Kurds were driven back but the Abdali held long enough for the 1,500 men that crossed the Tigris before the collapse of the bridge to come from the north.
 Nader drew them up in formation and fed them into the battle, gradually pushing Ahmad pasha's line back until it was broken and the remnants fled towards Baghdad leaving many guns and corpses behind.
 Nader ordered some of the Kurds and Turcomen hanged for their cowardice in the face of danger and conversely rewarded the Abdali.

 The environs of Baghdad were soon swarming with Persian soldiers as they joined their comrades from the east bank of the Tigris and began a colossal effort constructing 2,700 towers around the perimeter of the city.
 It is estimated that a total of 300,000 Persians were besieging the walls of Baghdad although just a 100,000 of them were soldiers.